Board of Directors

 Member-at-Large

 Paula has been a member of the Native Bee Society of BC since its founding in 2019 and joined the Board of Directors in 2020.
-For the past two years, Paula has been thrilled to co-chair the board alongside Christine Thuring.
-For 2025, Paula aims to contribute to the Society’s education and outreach programming and to its ongoing financial stability through grants and fundraising.
+Her contributions include supporting the creation of resources for the community education program and ensuring financial stability for the society through grants and fundraising.

 Founding Board Members